megabitsenmzq/LightImageCropper/README.md

 First add "LImagePickerDelegate" to the class.

-Add these to the class:
+Then Add these to the class:

 ```swift
 let imagePicker = LImagePicker()